GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-89/index.md

 available on mobile for some time but are now supported on Chrome OS and Windows.

-Web Share makes it possible for users to send files, or data to other installed apps on their device, for example, sharing a photo from Google Photos to Twitter.
+Web Share makes it possible for users to send files or data to other installed apps on their device, for example, sharing a photo from Google Photos to Twitter.